LLNL/camp/docs/sphinx/dev_guide/index.rst

 .. # Copyright (c) 2017-2024, Lawrence Livermore National Security, LLC and
-.. # other BLT Project Developers.
+.. # other Camp Project Developers.
 See the top-level LICENSE file for details
 .. #
 .. # SPDX-License-Identifier: (BSD-3-Clause)

 .. _camp-dev-guide-label:

 ####################
-CAMP Developer Guide
+Camp Developer Guide
 ####################

-The camp developer guide is here to help new CAMP developers develop for camp.
+The camp developer guide is here to help new Camp developers develop for camp.

 Contributing to Camp
 ====================